Fruit Gushers

 Fruit Gushers (also simply Gushers) are a Betty Crocker-branded fruit snack introduced in 1991.
-They are soft and chewy with a fruity-juice center.
+They are described as soft and chewy with a fruity-juice center.

 History

 Fruit Gushers (sometimes simply "Gushers") were introduced in 1991 as a Betty Crocker fruit snack.
 Each box of Fruit Gushers was list priced at US$2.19 and contained six pouches of Gushers, each of which had nine individual pieces for 90 Cal per pouch.

 Composition

-Strawberry-flavored Fruit Gushers are composed of pear concentrate, sugar, dried corn syrup, corn syrup, modified corn starch, fructose, and grape juice concentrate.
+Strawberry-flavored Fruit Gushers are composed of sugar, dried corn syrup, corn syrup, modified corn starch, fructose, pear concentrate, and grape juice concentrate.
 Targeted at children, they were acorn-shaped with a soft "licorice-like" exterior and a liquid inside, included "strawberries and pear puree concentrate", and came in two flavors: "Strawberry Splash" and "Gushin' Grape".